vidhanb/MC4BOT/README.md

 C++ code for the Ohio State Fundamentals of Engineering Honors robot project

 Developers: Vidhan Bhardwaj and Kyle Westhaus
-- Note: Majority of the coding was done in person together through VS live share, finished code was then pushed
+- Note: Majority of the coding was done via pair programming

 ## Table of Contents
 1. [Introduction](#introduction)